 Tuition fee rates

-Our policy explains undergraduate yearly fee increases, what annual programme fees cover, when you have to pay, and your responsibilities.
+Our policy explains postgraduate taught yearly fee increases, what annual programme fees cover, when you have to pay, and your responsibilities.

 Annual tuition fee increase